wallytutor/medium-articles/src/notes/OpenFOAM/Particle-Flows.md

 ![Case 010](https://github.com/wallytutor/OpenFOAM/blob/main/run/incompressibleDenseParticleFluid/horizontalMixer/animation-010.gif?raw=true)

-- [011](https://github.com/wallytutor/OpenFOAM/tree/main/run/incompressibleDenseParticleFluid/horizontalMixer/011): in fact the role of gravity in [010](https://github.com/wallytutor/OpenFOAM/tree/main/run/incompressibleDenseParticleFluid/horizontalMixer/010) was pretty devastating over the sedimentation rate (quite unexpected given the particle sizes that were used) so a variant  of this case was manually initialized from last state and left to run for a much longer physical time (100 s) using `maxCo 2.0` for faster execution.
+- [011](https://github.com/wallytutor/OpenFOAM/tree/main/run/incompressibleDenseParticleFluid/horizontalMixer/011): in fact the role of gravity in [010](https://github.com/wallytutor/OpenFOAM/tree/main/run/incompressibleDenseParticleFluid/horizontalMixer/010) was pretty devastating over the sedimentation rate (quite unexpected given the particle sizes that were used) so a variant  of this case was manually initialized from last state and left to run for a much longer physical time (100 s) using `maxCo 2.0` for faster execution. **CALCULATION DIVERGED, REDO!**

 #### Physical refinement phase